Book of Documents: Dating of the Modern Script chapters

 They are believed to have been modelled on the earlier speeches by writers in the Spring and Autumn period, a time of renewed interest in politics and dynastic decline.

 The later chapters of the Zhou section are also believed to have been written around this time.

 The "Gaozong Rongri" chapter comprises only 82 characters, and its interpretation was already disputed in Western Han commentaries.

 Pointing to the similarity of its title to formulas found in the Anyang oracle bone inscriptions, David Nivison proposed that the chapter was written or recorded by a collateral descendant of Wu Ding in the late Shang period some time after 1140 BC.

 The "Pan Geng" chapter (later divided into three parts) seems to be intermediate in style between this group and the next.
 It is the longest speech in the Documents, and is unusual in its extensive use of analogy.
 Scholars since the Tang dynasty have noted the difficult language of the "Pan Geng" and the Zhou Announcement chapters.
 Citing the archaic language and worldview, Chinese scholars have argued for a Shang dynasty provenance for the "Pan Geng" chapters, with considerable editing and replacement of the vocabulary by Zhou dynasty authors accounting for the difference in language from Shang inscriptions.

-The chapters dealing with the legendary emperors, the Xia dynasty and the transition to Shang are very similar in language to such classics as The Mencius (late 4th century BC).
+The chapters dealing with the legendary emperors, the Xia dynasty and the transition to Shang are very similar in language to such classics as the Mencius (late 4th century BC).

 They present idealized rulers, with the earlier political concerns subordinate to moral and cosmological theory, and are believed to be the products of philosophical schools of the late Warring States period.

 Some chapters, particularly the "Tribute of Yu", may be as late as the Qin dynasty.

 Influence in the West

-When Jesuit scholars prepared the first translations of Chinese Classics into Latin, they called the Shujing the "Book of Kings", making a parallel with the Books of Kings in the Old Testament.
-They saw Shang Di as the equivalent of the Christian God, and used passages from the Shujing in their commentaries on other works.
+When Jesuit scholars prepared the first translations of Chinese Classics into Latin, they called the Documents the "Book of Kings", making a parallel with the Books of Kings in the Old Testament.
+They saw Shang Di as the equivalent of the Christian God, and used passages from the Documents in their commentaries on other works.